insightsengineering/r.pkg.template/CONTRIBUTING.md

 ## Getting started

 For an introduction, please read [`README`](README.md) file.
 You can also find vignettes [here](vignettes/).
-Most likely you would find a "Getting started" article.
-Please also see a package manual in form of `pkgdown` website.
+Usually you will find a "Getting started" article.
+Please also see the package manual in the form of a `pkgdown` website.

 ## Code of Conduct